 - Specify the target mailbox email address.

 - Specify the service account user name.
-If using admin credentials on the connector, enter the exact same user name.
+If using admin credentials on the connector, enter the same user name.

 - Specify the service account password.
-If using admin credentials on the connector, enter the exact same password.
+If using admin credentials on the connector, enter the same password.

 - Do not check Use Exchange Impersonation.